apify/actor-whitepaper/pages/INPUT_SCHEMA.md

     "type": "keyValueStore",
     "description": "Screenshots to be compressed",
     "schema": "./input_key_value_store_schema.json",
-    // Specify records groups from the schema that actor is interested in.
+    // Specify records groups from the schema that Actor is interested in.
     // Note that a recordGroup can be a single file too!
     "recordGroups": ["screenshots", "images"]
   }